-If we have reason to believe you’ve violated any of the expectations included in the Survey.com Code of Conduct, your account may be placed on probation.
+If we have reason to believe you’ve violated any of the expectations described in the Survey.com Code of Conduct, your account may be placed on probation.

 What it Means For You

-When your account is on probation, you can still use the app.
-You can complete visits, request and claim stores, and use all the other app features.
+When your account is on probation, you can still use the app, but with the following restrictions:

-However, while on probation, we will strictly monitor all your activity.
-Continued violations of the guidelines described in the Code of Conduct will lead to account deactivation.
+While on probation, continued violations of the guidelines described in the Code of Conduct may lead to account deactivation.

 We're Here to Help